Whey Protein Concentrate vs. Isolate: By a Nutritionist

 There isn't a reason to believe that whey isolate protein is better than regular whey, which often contains whey protein concentrates or a blend of the two.

+You may want to choose whey protein isolate if you are seeking a lower fat diet, or are limiting carbohydrates or lactose.
+However, if cost is a concern, whey protein concentrate offers a more affordable option.
 Also, if you prefer fruity flavors with a less milky taste or texture, you may opt for whey isolate instead of whey protein concentrate.

 Although whey protein isolate has a larger percentage of protein than whey concentrate by weight, a larger scoop of whey concentrate can provide just as much protein as whey isolate, often at a lower cost.

-It doesn't matter which type you use, because whey is a high-quality protein that will help you reach your daily protein intake goals.
+It doesn't matter which type you use, because whey is a high-quality protein that will help you reach your daily protein goals.

 Although the protein content of whey isolate is higher than that of whey concentrate, whey concentrate is more bioavailable, which means it is digested more quickly.